rbharath6124/EEG_CONTROLLED_WHEELCHAIR/README.md

 ## Contributors

-- Developed by a team of 7 during the BITS College Hackathon, March 21, 2025.
+- Developed by a team Watermelon during the BITS College Hackathon, March 22, 2025.

 - Battery life is limited for MindWave and other components of the wheelchair, we need good power management.